-159 And all of these high Peak Inspiratory Pressure, high Plateau Pressure situations will be discussed in the section on Watching
+133 And all of these high PIP, high Pplat situations will be discussed in the section on Watching Pressures to Comenis

-157 Trainor & friends, 2019 - This video reviews both of these concepts in a very succinct and straightforward way 158 And to be more specific, this is what we would call static compliance; we won't get into dynamic compliance here
+131 Trainor & friends, 2019 - This video reviews both of these concepts in a very succinct and straightforward way

+132 And to be more specific, this is what we would call static compliance and reflects changes at the alveoli; we won't get into dynamic compliance here

-ΔP -driving pressure; ΔV - change in volume; ARDS - acute respiratory distress syndrome; cmH2O - centimeters of water; CO2 - carbon dioxide; COPD - chronic obstructive pulmonary disease; ETT - endotracheal tube; FiO2 - fraction of inspired oxygen; I:E - inspiratory to expiratory; I-time - inspiratory time; LPM - liters per minute; MAP - mean airway pressure
+ΔP - change in pressure or driving pressure; ΔV - change in volume; cmH_2O - centimeters of water; COPD - chronic obstructive pulmonary disease; ETT - endotracheal tube; FiO_2 - fraction of inspired oxygen; I:E - inspiratory to expiratory; I-time - inspiratory time; LPM - liters per minute; MAP - mean airway pressure

-Resistance, in this simplified manner, is the limitation to air movement that must be overcome for us to arrive at a state in which air in from the machine gets to the alveoli.
+Resistance, in this simplified manner, is the limitation to air movement that must be overcome in order for us to arrive at a state in which air in from the machine gets to the alveoli.
 Assuming Pplat remains constant, resistance is represented by PIP.
 This means that we can approximate changes to PIP to signify changes to resistance.
-So things like kinks in the tubing, biting on the tube, excessive secretions, etc. that are causes of increased PIP and unchanged Pplat correlate with an increase in resistance: 161
+So things like kinks in tubing, biting on the tube, excessive secretions, etc. that are causes of increased PIP and unchanged Pplat correlate with an increase in resistance: 134

-And we mentioned already that the alternative strategy in PC ventilation when we don't have PIP or Pplat to guide us is to look at VTe and MVe to gauge when these things are happening (a drop in volume will indicate an increase in resistance or decrease in compliance).
-We can also look at a quantitative value for compliance (if available to us on our machine) or see how flow is changing from breath to breath.
-162
+And we mentioned already that the alternative strategy in PC ventilation when we don't have PIP or Pplat to guide us is to look at VTe and MVe to gauge when these things are happening (a drop in volume will indicate an increase in resistance or a decrease compliance).
+We can also look at a quantitative value for compliance (if available to us on our machine) or see how flow is changing from breath to breath (many transport vents automatically adjust flow with changes to resistance and compliance; less flow equals more resistance and/ or less compliance).

-Cassone & friends, 2019 - We will expand on this in Watching Pressures, but know for now that this graphic is a piece of an algorithm that we lay out when we get there - it just made sense to include it here to differentiate these two concepts Again, this in PC only; in VC flow will be the same with each breath delivered

-MVe - exhaled minute volume; PALS - pediatric advances life support; PC - pressure control;

-PEEP - positive end-expiratory pressure; PRVC - pressure-regulated volume control; PS - pressure support; RR - respiratory rate; s - second; SIMV - synchronized intermittent mandatory ventilation; TV - tidal volume; VC - volume control;
+^{134 &}lt;u>Cassone & friends, 2019 - We will expand on this in Watching Pressures, but know for now that this graphic is a piece of an algorithm that we lay out when we get there - it just made sense to include it here to differentiate these two concepts min - minute; MV - minute volume; MVe - exhaled minute volume; PALS - pediatric advances life support; PC - pressure control; PEEP - positive end-expiratory pressure : PRVC - pressure-regulated volume control; PS - pressure support; RR - respiratory rate; s - second; SIMV - synchronized intermittent mandatory ventilation; TV - tidal volume; VC - volume control;